The Teacher

 • 2020 – Somatic Movement Educator (Essential Somatics)

-I am a student of Yoga and regularly attend workshops and intensive courses with top Yoga teachers, particularly in the field of Yoga Therapy.
-I have studied extensively with local Physiotherapist and long term Yoga teacher, Lesley Dike, and have also studied with Doug Keller, Julie Gudmestad, Roger Cole, Donna Farhi, A.G.Mohan, Tias Little and Peter Blackaby.
+Continuing my journey as a Yoga student, I regularly participate in workshops and intensive courses led by esteemed Yoga teachers, with a particular focus on Yoga Therapy.
+I have had the privilege of studying extensively with renowned practitioners such as Lesley Dike, a local Physiotherapist and Yoga teacher, as well as Doug Keller, Julie Gudmestad, Roger Cole, Donna Farhi, A.G.Mohan, Tias Little, and Peter Blackaby.

 Yogacampus